saasehr/nodetest2/README.md

 # nodetest2

-This is to test Git push, commit and pulll operations.
+This is to test Git push, commit and pull operations.